 Nearly all homes in California have the capacity to support an EV charger.
 However, there are a few rare edge cases where a home or building may be unable to support one.

-• Very old homes with older 100-amp panels.
+• Very old homes with older panels with knob-and-tube wiring

 • Homes that lack an existing 240-volt circuit.